Albert E. S. Smythe: Life and career

-Smythe was born in Gracehill, County Antrim, in Ireland on 27 December 1861 to a poor Protestant family.
+Smythe was born in Gracehill, County Antrim, Ireland on 27 December 1861 to a poor Protestant family.
 His parents were Stafford Smythe and Leonora Cary.
 Smythe was largely self-taught and read widely.
 At school he won prizes in geology, botany, and physics.

 When he was eighteen Smythe lost all his belongings in a shipwreck while attempting to travel to New York.
 In 1884 he emigrated to the United States, and on the ship there met the Irish theosophist William Quan Judge.
 After some time in Chicago, he spent 1887 to 1889 in Scotland.
 He emigrated to Canada that year and married Mary Adelaide Constantine on board the ship there and moved to Toronto in September 1889 as an agent for the Portland Cement Company, with whom he was employed for about five years.

 During his journalism career Smythe worked for the Toronto Globe and Toronto Star, and later edited the Hamilton Herald (from 1928) and The Toronto World.

 In 1891 Smythe published his first book of poetry, Poems Grave and Gay, and founded the Toronto Theosophical Society that 16 February and served as its first president.
 He was the Society's primary leader for the next forty years.
 He worked unpaid for the theosophical publications The Lamp and Canadian Theosophist.

 In an article in the Canadian Theosophist in 1928 Smythe criticized the antisemitic and anti-Catholic writings in The Chalice by Brother XII, the English mystic Edward Arthur Wilson who had become influential in Canadian theosophist circles.

 According to Greg Gatenby Smythe was "one of the best known newspaper men in Canada, and serious critics would call him one of the best poets in the nation".
 His writing was influenced by the Celtic Revival of such writers as fellow theosophists W. B. Yeats and George William Russell; he corresponded with Russell, as well as with Emma Goldman, and associated with radical thinkers and writers.

 Smythe died 6 October 1947 at St. Joseph's Hospital in Hamilton, Ontario.